This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 How to Get Rid of Your Impostor Syndrome

-While most websites tell you to “change and recognize your beliefs” as if it was that easy, I’m coming at you with some actual steps you can take to get rid of your impostor syndrome.
+While most websites tell you to “change your beliefs” (as if it was that easy) I’m coming at you with practical knowledge.

-Indeed, while most of the literature assumes that the impostor syndrome is based on false narratives, I believe the syndrome to be based on empirical reality.
+Most of the literature assumes that the impostor syndrome is based on false narratives.

 If an employee believes he is not up to the task, then he probably isn’t and should prepare better.

-I don’t think people are doing any wrong thinking they lack skills for their jobs, because this is an excellent opportunity to refine or gain new ones.
+I don’t think people are doing anything wrong thinking they lack skills for their jobs, because this is an excellent opportunity to refine or gain new ones.

 Yes, you can use your impostor syndrome as fuel for work and eventually become better than others.

-That being said, if your impostor syndrome is eating your life away, find below seven strategies to get rid of and decrease your impostor syndrome.
+That being said, if your problem is irrational, find below seven strategies to get rid of your impostor syndrome.